-When the Soviet Union collapsed, much of Russia’s shipbuilding ground to a halt as the new Russian government cut funding in the face of an economic crisis.
-In fact, Russia during the 1990s barely had enough resources to keep its existing fleet afloat, let alone to continue conducting further research and development of naval technologies.
+When the Soviet Union collapsed, Russia’s shipbuilding ground to a halt as the new government cut funding in the face of an economic crisis.
+In fact, Russia during the 1990s barely had enough resources to keep its existing fleet afloat, let alone to conduct further research and development of naval technologies.
 For this reason, little progress was made in Russian shipbuilding during the two decades after the collapse of the USSR.
-Some classes of small vessels (corvettes, missile boats, and patrol ships) saw post-1991 investment, but all large surface vessels launched after 1991 were based on Cold War designs and often laid down before the dissolution of the USSR.
+Some new classes of small vessels (corvettes, missile boats, and patrol ships) were developed, but Russia’s large surface vessels were still based on Cold War-era designs (and often Cold War-era hulls).

-That all changed in the early 2010s, when Russia began designing and producing two new classes of modern frigates, the Admiral Grigorovich-class and Admiral Gorshkov-class.
-This article will examine the Admiral Grigorovich-class frigates, which are a critical addition to Russia’s strategically located Black Sea Fleet.
-The fleet is based in Crimea, where most of its infrastructure resides, and a territory that Russia recently wrestled from the Ukraine.
+That all changed in the early 2010s, when Russia began designing and producing two new classes of modern frigates, the Admiral Grigorovich class and Admiral Gorshkov class.
+This article will discuss the Admiral Grigorovich-class frigates, which are a critical addition to Russia’s strategically located Black Sea Fleet.
+Based in Crimea, where most of its infrastructure resides, and a territory that Russia recently wrestled from the Ukraine.
 The Black Sea Fleet comprises Russia’s major power projection instrument for the strategically important Mediterranean region, which has been cast into the spotlight by recent events in Syria and Iraq.
 Tensions in the Black Sea and Mediterranean are high, owing to geopolitical instability and run-ins between Russian and NATO forces.
 Undoubtedly, the Grigorovich-class frigates will be a force to reckon with in the Mediterranean, as they bring capabilities to the table that were previously lacking in Russia’s outdated Black Sea Fleet.
 Three Grigorovich-class vessels have been launched, while three more are under construction.

 Understanding the capabilities of Russia’s new Grigorovich-class frigates is important for understanding Middle Eastern, Mediterranean, or Eastern European military affairs, as these vessels would likely be involved should any sort of a conflict flare up in the region.